 🍢 9.
 Sukuti

-• What it is: Dried and smoked meat, typically buffalo or goat, spiced and eaten as a snack or mixed into curries.
+What it is: Dried and smoked meat, typically buffalo or goat, spiced and eaten as a snack or mixed into curries.

 🍶 10.
 Tongba

-• What it is: Fermented millet beer served in a wooden or bamboo mug with a metal straw.
+What it is: Fermented millet beer served in a wooden or bamboo mug with a metal straw.
 Hot water is poured over the grains and sipped slowly.

-• Cultural background: A traditional drink of the Limbu and Rai ethnic groups from eastern Nepal.
-Served during cold months and ceremonies.
+Cultural background: A traditional drink of the Limbu and Rai ethnic groups from eastern Nepal.
+Tongba is shared communally, symbolizing friendship, hospitality, and warmth during cold months.

 10 Must-Try Nepali Foods (with Culture & Origins), Tonga, foods of Nepal, food in Nepal, food tips in Nepal